-Hawaii officials warn residents about latest lava flow
+Hawaii officials airlift 4 residents after lava crosses road

-VOLCANO, Hawaii – Hawaii officials warned residents that fast-moving lava was approaching an area near homes that were previously destroyed by eruptions from Hawaii's Kilauea volcano.
+PAHOA, Hawaii – Fast-moving lava crossed a road and isolated about 40 homes Friday in a rural subdivision below Hawaii's Kilauea volcano, forcing at least four people to be evacuated by county and National Guard helicopters.

-Hawaii County Civil Defense said Friday that police, firefighters and National Guard troops were securing the area of the Big Island and stopping people from entering.
+Hawaii County Civil Defense said police, firefighters and National Guard troops were securing the area of the Big Island and stopping people from entering.

-About 40 homes were isolated in the newly affected area east of Leilani Estates and Lanipuna Gardens — two neighborhoods where lava has destroyed 40 structures, including 26 homes, over the past two weeks.
+The homes were isolated in the area east of Leilani Estates and Lanipuna Gardens — two neighborhoods where lava has destroyed 40 structures, including 26 homes, over the past two weeks.

-Officials were using helicopters to assess how many people were still in the newly threatened area.
+Officials were assessing how many people were still in the newly threatened area.
+They were advising people to shelter in place and await further instructions.

 County officials have been encouraging residents in the district to prepare for potential evacuations.

-The county is now asking them to stay put and wait for further instructions.
+Edwin Montoya, who lives with his daughter on her farm near the site where lava crossed the road and cut off access, said he was at the property earlier in the day to get valuables.

+"I think I'm lucky because we went there this morning and we got all the batteries out, and all the solar panels out, about $4,000 worth of equipment," he said.
+"They have to evacuate the people that are trapped up there right now in the same place that we were taking pictures this morning."

+Montoya said the fissure that poured lava across the road opened and grew quickly.

+"It was just a little crack in the ground, with a little lava coming out," he said.
+"Now it's a big crater that opened up where the small little crack in the ground was."

-Experts remained flummoxed about when the volcano will calm down.
+Experts are uncertain about when the volcano will calm down.

-The Big Island volcano exploded at its summit Thursday, sending ash and rocks thousands of feet into the sky.
+The Big Island volcano had an explosive eruption at its summit Thursday, sending ash and rocks thousands of feet into the sky.
+No one was injured and there were no reports of damaged property.

 Scientists said the eruption was the most powerful in recent days, though it probably lasted only a few minutes.